HymanZHAN/xzhan.me/content/english/posts/achieve-axios-interceptor-functionality-with-ky.md

 - Determine the HTTP method.
 Only modify the payload if it's a `POST` request.
 - Grab the `POST` body from `options.body`
   - If the body is an instance of `FormData`, i.e. the request is a form submission with `Content-Type` of `multipart/form-data`, append the `secretCode` at the end.
-  - If the payload is in `options.json`, we include our `secretCode` insde it.
+  - If the payload is in `options.json`, we include our `secretCode` inside it.
 - Return a new `Request` based off of the original request, with a only the `options.body` modified:
   ```ts
   // basically a copy constructor